zippy84/vtkbool/README.md

 To build the plugin you have to compile ParaView from source.
 Download the current version from <http://www.paraview.org> and follow the compilation instructions.
 As soon as ParaView is compiled, it may take a while, you can build the plugin by activating the **VTKBOOL_PARAVIEW** option within CMake.
 In CMake you also have to point to **ParaView_DIR** if CMake can't found it and it is not installed in a common location like */usr/lib* or */usr/local/lib*.
 Make sure **PARAVIEW_INSTALL_DEVELOPMENT_FILES** is set.

-When everything has been compiled successfully, you can install the plugin. ~~For that purpose I made screenshots from the necessary steps.
-You can find them under *paraview\_plugin/install/*.
-There is also a screenshot of how to use it.~~
+When everything has been compiled successfully, you can install the plugin.

 ## Python